rogelioprieto/markdown-templates-plantillas/slides-simple/README.md

 # slides-simple theme

 ENGLISH/SPANISH Description

 ## ENGLISH
 This is a very simple (or minimalist) template.

-It's a template to create slides using `Markdown` language for content.
+It's a template to create slides using `Markdown` language for content and Pandoc to compile.
 Pandoc will use `Beamer LaTeX` package to compile.

 This template use this beamer themes: